 |Apply & Register|||||Schedules & Catalog|||||Instruction|||||For Students|||||Faculty & Staff|||||Administration|||||About SRJC|

-The Life Sciences Department at Santa Rosa Junior College focuses on quality education in biology for undergraduate and special interest students.
+The Life Sciences Department at Santa Rosa Junior College focuses on quality education in biology for undergraduate students.
 Biology means the study of life, and can include courses in many sub-disciplines.
 We have chosen to name our courses for some of these disciplines, and use the umbrella term “Life Sciences” as the name of our department.
 Thus, we have courses listed under the following headings: Anatomy, Biology, Botany, Microbiology, and Physiology.

 The Life Sciences Department is as diverse and exciting as the world of biology, in terms of courses offered, our faculty and staff, as well as our facilities, which include extensive specimen collections.